 With one of the largest biomass renewable energy projects in the country, EIU students and faculty use their Power Pallet to do testing and research on biomass feedstocks and gasification.
 EIU Renewable Energy Center provides all the heating for the whole campus, using multiple biomass boilers to provide much of this energy.
 Their use of biomass gasification on a significant scale makes them an ideal site for an educational installation of an APL Power Pallet.

 Like so many other colleges and universities that have purchased Power Pallets, West Virginia University (UWV) uses our equipment to help their students do hands-on research and learning in their programs in agriculture, conservation and resource management.
 WVU’s Davis College of Agriculture, Natural Resources and Design thousands of acres of farms and forests is uniquely situated to address important research in fields from food and shelter to energy and environmental protection.
 APL’s first focus was in research and education, and we are proud of our relationship with institutions like UWV.

-Customer Highlight: Eastern Illinois University
+Customer Highlight: Stony Brook University

 APL has been proud to assist all of the institutions below in using GEK Gasifiers in their research programs.

 [table id=26 /]

 If you don’t have any equipment yet, its best to match your GEK system with your educational goals.
 (We recommend contacting us at firstname.lastname@example.org to ask about our current lead times so that we can be sure to get you set up before your semester starts).
 We are now selling a skid-based GEK kit intended for you to add your own engine and generator, or to generate producer gas for any other purpose.
 While our most current gasifier technology is no longer open source, plans, CAD files and instructions for all our earlier versions are still available from our wiki to allow you to begin research on gasifier design and engineering.

 - Data Logging and Control with the Process Control Unit (PCU)